zimbora/esp32-BG95/Readme.md

   Establish connection to one or multiple hosts, make a request, receive response Multiples contexts can also be tested

+### demo radio
+  Use it to test different radio technologies

 ## Unit Test with Arduino
   Not available for now
 ### unitTest